 drain exit hole beneath it is in the correct position.
 Start by priming the floor it will sit on with sealant and if necessary,

 leveling it with a "self leveling compound".
 Give it a day to dry

 before laying it gently on the surface to check it's positioning.

-At this stage you need to apply a floor sealant compound to seal the shower and flooring around it.
+At this stage you need to apply a floor wet sealant compound to waterproof the shower and walls around it.

 If you are installing a fibreglass base make sure it is well supported